zhulik/gruby/README.md

 I'm not sure if I want and I can maintain it for a long time, but I updated it to support mruby 3.3 and go 1.22.

+*The project in being heavily refactored and partially rewritten.*
+*Backwards compatibility with go-mruby is broken.*

 gruby provides [mruby](https://github.com/mruby/mruby) bindings for [Go](http://golang.org).
 This allows Go applications to run a lightweight embedded Ruby VM.
 Using the mruby library, Go applications can call Ruby